 As with other artistic career choices, you may have to work with what you get and build a portfolio to find the most lucrative jobs.

-Some videographers gain fame through their unique style and way of experimenting with certain processes.
-So focusing on finding your own unique style is never a bad idea.
+Some videographers gain fame through their unique style and way of experimenting with specific processes.
+So, focusing on finding your individual style is never a bad idea.
 But don’t skimp on getting the basic technical knowledge.

 Your career advancement would probably be through television stations, movie studios, directors, news agencies, and media companies.